jun1st/turbolinks/README.md

 # Installation

-Turbolinks is currently packaged for use via the Rails Asset Pipeline.
-Typical installation is via Bundler:

-1. Add `gem 'turbolinks', github: 'basecamp/turbolinks', branch: 'v5'` to your Gemfile.
-2. Run `bundle install`.
-3. Require `turbolinks` in your application's JavaScript manifest.
-4. Restart your server.

-Note: this is expected to change.
-We intend to release the core of Turbolinks as a pure JavaScript library with no dependencies.
-Rails integration will be shipped as a separate library, `turbolinks-rails`.
+* rewrite *

-# How it works
+# Concepts

 Turbolinks works by listening for clicks on `<a>` elements referencing a location on the current origin.
 When an eligible link is clicked, Turbolinks requests its location via XHR, loads the response, and updates the `head` and `body` of the current page without replacing the `document`.
-Critically, external `script`, `style`, and `link` elements are considiered *permanent* and are not replaced.
+Critically, external `script`, `style`, and `link` elements are considered *permanent* and are not replaced.

 Turbolinks is designed to emulate standard browser behavior as closely as possible: location, history, page title, and scroll position behave exactly as you'd expect.